Don Christie writes in the New Zealand Herald Global IT companies are taking profit here and putting nothing back:

 While the old multinational would shuffle money to minimise liabilities in New Zealand, they still paid some tax.
 They employed people, trained people and contributed to the economy in other ways.
 They funded university chairs, sports clubs and other worthy causes.
 If the new breed does any of that, it’s invisible.

-The new multinationals pay next to no tax.
+The new multinationals pay next to no New Zealand tax.
 They employ next to no New Zealanders.
 They contribute little to the economy.

 Sure, you can argue that Apple products make New Zealanders more productive and that’s a positive economic contribution.
 The net positive economic contribution may even be greater than Apple fails to contribute in more direct ways.